Trekking to Everest Base Camp – Are You Ready?

 When you return from Base Camp this same steep 800m ascent makes for a slippery descent so guess the next tip?

 TIP 5 : Don’t leave home without your trekking poles.
-This also implies that you purchased them at home and have trained with them.
+My advice is to purchase them at home and train with them.

 On the trek to Tengboche also learnt another valuable lesson – Two Hour to Tengboche post and you tube